-It is the buyer’s responsibility to record the deed with the Recorder’s Office in the county where the property is located.
-The recorder charges a fee for filing the deed, and often, a transfer tax or fee must be paid based on the sale price of the property.
+Upon receiving the deed, the buyer is responsible for recording it with the Recorder’s Office in the county where the property is located.
+This process incurs a filing fee, and often, a transfer tax or fee based on the property’s sale price must be paid.

-The buyer and seller have the option to enlist the services of a title company or escrow service.
+The buyer and seller have the option to engage the services of a title company or escrow service.
 These professionals can assist in recording the deed and ensuring that the appropriate fees are paid, if the parties desire.
-Information regarding recording the deed (and the costs associated with the transfer of the property) is often available on-line from the county recorder’s website.
+They also provide valuable information about the costs associated with the transfer of the property, which is often available online from the county recorder’s website.

 When the deed is recorded, the buyer becomes the titled owner of the property.
 The buyer should ensure that all utilities are transferred to the buyer’s name, that real estate taxes are timely paid, that the property is appropriately insured against loss, and should take other steps generally associated with home ownership.